Te Puke Wastewater Treatment Plant

 What’s new – October 2025:

 Council has confirmed McConnell Dowell Constructors Ltd will design and build Te Puke’s new wastewater treatment plant.
+This decision followed a competitive Early Contractor Involvement process, supported by probity advice from Audit New Zealand and independent cost reviews to ensure transparency, value for money, and confidence in the delivery approach.

 Now that the contract has been awarded, work will begin in late December 2025/early January 2026.
 The new facility is expected to be operational in early 2028, following commissioning.